 The prices shown do not include case, shipping and tax (if due).

-To confirm an order I require a deposit of 10% of the price of the instrument.
+To secure a place on my waiting list I require the deposit of 10% of the instrument's price.
 In the case of customized instruments (or rare materials like shaded yew) a further 30% may be asked once manufacture has begun.
 The balance is required before shipping or delivery and must be paid by bank transfer.

 All payments must be made in euro.
 All bank charges must be met by the customer.
 I accept PayPal payments for deposits only.